donald-macritchie/alan-turing-history/README.md

 ## User Experience (UX)

 - As a user, I want to be able to gain an understanding of who Aan Turing was?
-- As a user, I want to be able to gain an understanding of what role Alan Turing played during the Events of World War II
+- As a user, I want to be able to gain an understanding of what role Alan Turing played during the Events of World War II.
 - As a user, I want to be able to have a firm idea of who Alan Turing was with the potential to find out more information on the topic with further resources.
 - As a user, I want to be able to stay up to date with the latest information surrounding the topic.